AlexandreFenyo/net-monitor/README.md

 - the lifetime associated to a data set maintained in the server: this value defines the duration before data are discarded from the data set (remember that a data set may contain one data older than the life time of the set).

 - the lifetime that a probe specifies when pushing a new value into a data set.

-For external probes, it can change over the time.
+  - external probes: it can change over the time and must be greater or equal to 0.

 - the lifetime of a view, that defines the time range displayed by the corresponding chart.
 It should of course be greater or equal to the lifetime of the associated data set.